Frequently Asked Questions

 + Where do I find information that assures me of the quality of the work of the International Institute of New England?

-The Institute is monitored by the U.S. State Department's Bureau of Population, Refugees and Migration (PRM), the Massachusetts Office of Refugees and Immigrants (MORI), the New Hampshire Office of Minority Health and Refugee Affairs (OMHRA), and the U.S. Committee for Refugees and Immigrants (USCRI).
+The U.S. State Department's Bureau of Population, Refugees and Migration (PRM), the Massachusetts Office of Refugees and Immigrants (MORI), the New Hampshire Office of Minority Health and Refugee Affairs (OMHRA), and the U.S. Committee for Refugees and Immigrants (USCRI).
 These agencies provide robust quality control, monitoring case files, providing on-site annual visits, and interviewing clients to ensure we are providing quality services.
 Copies of our Form 990, Annual Report, and Audited Financial statements are available at iine.org/about.

 + How can we help?